oveddan/blog/content/posts/NIME/beta-performance/index.md

 {{<youtube SD9KPQ_yEro>}}

-I intentionally wanted to perform without giving any introduction.
+I intentionally wanted to perform without giving any introduction, to see if the critics would get what it was about.

+Due to issues with exposure on the camera (to be discussed later), the red was not detected properly and the sounds were different than I had set up for.
+Here is a video of me practicing beforehand, showing how it was supposed to sound:

+{{<vimeo 299562309>}}

 After the performance I showed the instrument and how it worked.

 ## Notes from performance

-Here are the awesome notes taken on the presentation by ITP Resident [Ari Melenciano:](http://www.ariciano.com/about/)
+Here are the awesome notes taken on the performance and feedback by ITP Resident [Ari Melenciano:](http://www.ariciano.com/about/)

 **current stage presented in class**
 Working prototype - with camera live feed, water in bowls with food dye